pacs-course/pacs-examples/Examples/src/Templates/Mean/README.md

 so the effect of the `constexpr` specifier is activated when optimization is on.

 # What do I learn here? #
-- Another use of function tempalte overloading
+- Another use of function template overloading
-- A use of variadic tempaltes
+- A use of variadic templates